Justin Bieber’s Ex-Fling Sahara Ray Poses Topless Poolside As She Flaunts Rounded Booty

 Singer Justin Bieber’s ex-fling, Australian beauty Sahara Ray, took to Instagram on Thursday to post a jaw-dropping photo of her envious figure.
 First hitting headlines two years earlier while seen skinny-dipping with Bieber in Hawaii, the daughter of famed Australian surfer Tony Ray has amassed 1.2 million Instagram followers and doesn’t disappoint with her sensual and revealing posts.

 The recent snap features the Instagram model hanging out at a beach-side pool.
 She has her body turned away from the camera as she lifts herself out of the pool, supporting herself on her arms.
 Sahara has her head turned back towards the camera, shooting her followers a sultry expression, while her long, blonde, wet hair hangs down her muscular back.
 The model pushes her backside out, giving viewers the perfect shot of her rounded booty, barely covered in a white thong bikini bottom.
-Her tanned topless upper body gleams in the sun while her side boob can just barely be seen on the right side.
+Her tanned topless upper body gleams in the sun while her side breast can just barely be seen on the right side.

 Sahara captioned the sexy photo, “Winter is coming,” followed by a snowflake emoji and a mention to her swimwear line, Sahara Ray Swim.
 Her fans loved the photo, commenting on how beautiful she looked and how envious they were of her perfect body.